An OSC² Natural Products Industry Collaborative

 EQUITY is allocating resources to ensure everyone has access to the same opportunities.
 Equity recognizes that advantages and barriers—the ‘isms’—exist.
 Equity is the approach and equality is the outcome.

-DIVERSITY isn’t just about racial differences; it includes ethnicity, gender identity and expression, sexual orientation, age, class, size, ability and all the characteristics which make us each unique.
+DIVERSITY is all the differences between us based on which we experience advantages or encounter barriers to opportunities.
+Diversity isn’t just about racial differences; it includes gender identity and expression, sexual orientation, age, class, size, ability and more.

 INCLUSION is fostering a sense of belonging by centering, valuing, and amplifying the voices, perspectives and styles of those who experience more barriers based on their identities.